Forward Thinking Industry Leaders

 Expressive MachinesMark SagarDirector, Laboratory for Animate Technologies at the Auckland Bioengineering Institute

+Can we make machines express themselves?
+Can we give computers a face?
+Enhancing the ability for computers to responsively communicate and learn naturally opens many new possibilities for richer human-computer interaction.
 The Laboratory for Animate Technologies research is pioneering biologically based methods to give computers the power of expression and naturally intelligent interaction.
 Our research combines face simulation with computational neuroscience models to create interactive self-animated expressive Avatars which learn through interaction.
-Face to face interaction is vital to social learning, however detailed interactive models which capture the richness and subtlety of human expression do not currently exist.
-Our research aims to start to tackle the complexity of interactive expressive facial behaviours involved in social interaction and learning using a bottom up – top down approach, through the use of generative low level neurobiological models which are be modulated by higher level neural system models.
-To do this we are developing a general simulation framework and modeling language for the integration of established and emerging practical models from the computational neuroscience literature with interactive computer graphics animation.
-An example of the approach we are taking is embodied in BabyX, an experimental computer generated psychobiological simulation of an infant combining models of the facial motor system and theoretical computational models of basic neural systems involved in interactive behaviour and learning.
-Exploring the fundamental mechanisms of early communication will lay the groundwork for human computer interfaces of the future.
+An example of the approach we are taking is embodied in BabyX, an autonomous experimental computer generated psychobiological simulation of an infant combining models of the facial motor system and theoretical computational models of basic neural systems involved in interactive behaviour and learning.
+Exploring the fundamental mechanisms of early communication will help lay the groundwork for human computer interfaces of the future.